-- supports pathway communities of practice to engage in dialogue about instruction and assessment and to guide the selection of practices for shared inquiry; - assists pathway and site leaders to foster shared instructional and assessment practices and norms that help create the pathway's unique culture and outcomes-aligned assessment system; - guides pathway and site leaders, coaches, and district instructional staff in identifying and addressing teacher professional development needs; and - supports industry, postsecondary education, family, and other partners to understand and engage with learners and participate in the design and assessment processes.
+- supports pathway communities of practice to engage in dialogue around instruction and assessment, and to guide the selection of practices for shared inquiry; - assists pathway and site leaders to foster shared instructional and assessment practices and norms that help to create the pathway's unique culture and outcomes-aligned assessment system; - guides pathway and site leaders, coaches, and district instructional staff in identifying and addressing teacher professional development needs; and - supports industry, family, and other partners to understand and engage with learners, and to participate in the design and assessment process.

-How can the Framework help teachers improve student achievement and readiness for college and career?
+How can the Framework help teachers improve student achievement?